 - Provide flexibility on an ongoing basis.

 - Take the student’s lead regarding a desired public conversation about the grief story.
+Having age-appropriate conversations with grieving students is important to help them process their feelings and understand their experiences.

 Offering Practical Support: